This is part two of a three part series of articles addressing questions, myths, and misconceptions in processing fruit with a belt press.

 Our Kreuzmayr KEB 400, KEB 500, KEB 750 and KEB 1000 Single Belt Presses use approximately 90 gallons/hour of potable water, our KEB 1250 and K2B 750 use approximately 180 gallons/hour, and our largest Double Belt Presses use 360 gallons/hour.

 Our presses spray high pressure water across the belt after the fruit mash has been scraped off to remove sediment and particulate.
 This stops the screen belt from plugging up and and keeps yields high.

 If you haven’t yet, read the first part of our series here: Yields of a Belt Press here.

 Fresh potable water is used in a Kreuzmayr press, keeping the pathogen count down.
 Using recycled water accumulates pathogens which can’t be removed through a simple filtration process.
-If we used a simple filtration process the contaminated water would be sprayed onto the belt again and again, creating a pool of pathogens.
-Safety is of the utmost importance, that’s why our belt presses only use fresh potable water!
+So the contaminated water would be sprayed onto the belt again and again, creating a pool of pathogens.
+Safety is of the utmost importance, that’s why we recommend to use fresh potable water!